Flat-tail horned lizard: Conservation status

 Experiments have been conducted to investigate the "fluctuations in populations of flat-tailed horned lizards, Phrynosoma mcallii, in the Coachella Valley, California.
 This species has the smallest range of any horned lizard in the United States.
 In parts of its range, there are potentially conflicting activities, such as suburban development, agriculture, off-road recreation, and activities along the international border."

 "Between 1978 and 1980 the Bureau of Land Management supported investigations of the status of P. mcallii in California.
 The purpose of this work was to determine the local distribution and relative abundance of P. mcallii, to correlate these parameters with various habitat attributes, and to gather information on the structure of the populations and mobility and food habits of individual lizards."

 The study also looked at the flat-tailed horned lizard's distribution and abundance throughout Arizona.
-The species was found to be restricted to an area of desert, 650–700 km2 in size, in the southwestern corner of the state.
-The species was most abundant in places with the Western whiptail (Cnemidophorus tigris), nests of the black harvester ant (Messor pergandei), galleta grass (Hilaria rigida) and sandy soils.
+The species was found to be restricted to an area of desert, 650–700 km2 (251–270 mi2) in size, in the southwestern corner of the state.
+The species was most abundant in places with the Western whiptail (Aspidoscelis tigris), nests of the black harvester ant (Messor pergandei), galleta grass (Hilaria rigida) and sandy soils.